plan-systems/design-docs/proof-of-correctness.md

 - For each node **n<sub>i</sub>** in **C**, it's local replica state ("**𝓡<sub>i</sub>**"), converges to a stable/monotonic state as **𝓛<sub>C</sub>** message traffic eventually "catches up", for any set of network traffic delivery conditions (natural or adversarial).
 That is, **𝓡<sub>1</sub>**...**𝓡<sub>N</sub>** mutate such that strong eventual consistency (SEC) is guaranteed.

 #### Practical Security Provisioning
-- If/When it is discovered that a member's private keys are known to be either lost or possibly comprised, a "[keyring halt](#keyring-halt)" can be immediately initiated such that any actor in possession of said keys will have no further read or write access to **C**.
+- If/When it is discovered that a member's private keys are known to be either lost or possibly comprised, a "[member keyring halt](#member-keyring-halt)" can be immediately initiated such that any actor in possession of said keys will have no further read or write access to **C**.
 - Actors that can initiate a keyring halt include:
    - the afflicted member, _or_
    - a member peer (depending on community-global settings), _or even_